Key Takeaways

 Frequently Asked Questions

-If you need legal help with safe harbor provisions, post your question on UpCounsel's marketplace.
+If you need legal help with what is safe harbor, post your question on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.